 Next, let's think about where you’ll be using your headphones.
 If they’re solely for home use, do they need to be all-but-invisible and inaudible to the outside world?
-While perhaps not ideal for the train or bus (because fellow passengers will also hear your tracks, and maybe you're best off keeping some playlists private) if sound leakage isn’t an issue, picking on-ears or over-ears with open backs could deliver a more expansive sound.
+While perhaps not ideal for the train or bus (because fellow passengers will also hear tracks and playlists you may wish to keep private) if sound leakage isn’t an issue, picking on-ears or over-ears with open backs could deliver a more expansive sound.

-Or, if you want to block out the world, there are throngs of great-sounding, noise-cancelling headphones (including many wireless options) that will counteract the hum of an aeroplane, such as the AKG N60NC Wireless and Sony WH-1000XM3.
-We'd also like to put in a good word for the great-sounding Sennheiser Momentum 3 Wireless.
+Or, if you want to block out the world, there are throngs of great-sounding, noise-cancelling headphones (including many wireless options) that will counteract the hum of an aeroplane, such as the Sony WH-1000XM4 and Apple AirPods Max.
+We'd also like to put in a good word for the great-sounding (if slightly older) Sennheiser Momentum 3 Wireless.

-On the theme of wireless-ness, a relatively new collection of true wireless in-ears (those that don't have wires connecting the two buds) such as the Sony WF-1000XM3, Cambridge Audio Melomania 1 or Bose SoundSport Free will offer even more wireless freedom.
+On the theme of wireless-ness, a relatively new collection of true wireless in-ears (those that don't have wires connecting the two buds) such as the Sony WF-1000XM4, Cambridge Audio Melomania 1 Plus, Sennheiser CX 400BT or Bose QuietComfort Earbuds will offer even more wireless freedom.

 It's also worth noting here though: you’ll be spending considerably more for wireless headphones to match the sonic performance of their wired equivalent.

 It’s now time to consider comfort.
 When you’re test-driving a pair of headphones, try to think not only about how they sound, but how they feel: do your ears get really warm after half an hour, or does the inadequately padded band give you a headache?
-If you're going for true wireless, can you get a good seal to ensure a solid sound performance (and avoid one or both falling out when you turn your head sharply)?
+If you're going for true wireless, can you get a good seal to ensure a solid sound performance and do the units feel secure in your ears?
+If they feel a little bulky at first, chances are they'll become uncomfortable over the course of a few hours – and possibly even fall out when you turn your head sharply.